marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 the goal here is to share tips on approaches in how to write the docker files, this is not a beginners guide in how docker works or how to use it.

+For context, this post is somehow connected to the playlist {% cite youtube_playlist --file 2020-05-15-tips-for-writting-docker-files %} I've built to keep track of topics that are related to docker.

 ## Docker images and services

 In this section, the focus is to go through the tips around building